Healthy Homes Assessment Waipatu

 Draught Stopping Waipatu

-If a draft can be felt through gaps that are too large or holes the area requirements to be closed.
+If a draft can be felt through gaps that are too large or holes the area needs to be sealed.

 What are unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections